Death Valley: Climate

 The hottest air temperature ever recorded in Death Valley was 134 °F, on July 10, 1913, at Greenland Ranch (now Furnace Creek), which, as of today, is the highest atmospheric temperature ever recorded on the Earth's surface.
 (A report of a temperature of 58 C in Libya in 1922 was later determined to be inaccurate.)
 During the heat wave that peaked with that record, five consecutive days reached 129 °F or higher.
-Some modern meteorologists now dispute the accuracy of the 1913 temperature measurement.
-On June 30, 2013, a verified temperature of 129.2 F was recorded and is tied with Mitribah, Kuwait, for the hottest reliably measured air temperature ever recorded on Earth.
-A temperature of 130 °F was recorded at the Furnace Creek weather station on August 16, 2020, but has not yet been officially verified.
-The valley again recorded that temperature on July 9, 2021; however, that temperature has not yet been officially verified either.
+However some modern meteorologists now dispute the accuracy of the 1913 temperature measurement due to regional mismatch and observer issues.
+On June 30, 2013, a reliable extreme temperature of 129.2 F was recorded in Death Valley.
+The same value was reached at Mitribah, Kuwait tying the (reliable) world record at that time.
+A temperature of 130 °F was recorded at the Furnace Creek weather station on August 16, 2020, this stands as the highest reliable temperature recorded on earth, but has not yet been officially verified by the World Meteorological Organization.
+The valley again recorded that temperature on July 9, 2021; however, that temperature has not yet been verified by the World Meteorological Organization either.
 The valley's lowest temperature, recorded at Greenland Ranch (now Furnace Creek) on January 2, 1913, was 15 °F.

 The highest surface temperature ever recorded in Death Valley was 201.0 °F, on July 15, 1972, at Furnace Creek, which is the highest ground surface temperature ever recorded on earth, as well as the only recorded surface temperature of above 200 °F.

 The greatest number of consecutive days with a maximum temperature of at least 100 °F was 154, in the summer of 2001.
 The summer of 1996 had 40 days over 120 °F, and 105 days over 110 °F. The summer of 1917 had 52 days when the temperature reached 120 °F or above, 43 of them consecutive.